futurehomeno/fimp-api/services/example_service.md

 # Example Service

-This sections should contain a short description of the service and its purpose.
+This section should contain a short description of the service and its purpose.
 This example showcases a service which contain:
 * example of a service property
 * example of an interface with an interface property
 * example of an interface with a specific storage requirement